e-valuation/EvaP/README.md

 or, to combine all three, simply run `./manage.py precommit`

-You can also set up `pylint` and `black` in your IDE to avoid doing this manually all the time.
+You can also set up `pylint`, `isort` and `black` in your IDE to avoid doing this manually all the time.

 ## License